DanielMartensson/CControl/README.md

 I have removed the most time consuming parts of the theory.
 Here you can use basic linear algebra to create everything from system identification to control engineering.

+Many examples can be found in the scr folder.

 - Artificial Intelligence
   - Astar algorithm for quick path finding